Primitive geodesic lengths and (almost) arithmetic progressions: Introduction

-It is perhaps worth mentioning that our proof of Theorem \ref{noAP-G-delta-dense} is actually quite general, and can be used to show that, for any continuous finitary relation on the reals, one can find a dense $G_\delta$ set of negatively curved metrics whose primitive length spectrum {\it avoids} the relation (see Remark \ref{perturb-no-relation}).
+Our proof of Theorem \ref{noAP-G-delta-dense} is actually quite general, and can be used to show that, for any continuous finitary relation on the reals, one can find a dense $G_\delta$ set of negatively curved metrics whose primitive length spectrum {\it avoids} the relation (see Remark \ref{perturb-no-relation}).
 As a special case, one obtains a well-known result of Abraham \cite{Abraham} that there is a dense $G_\delta$ set of negatively curved metrics whose primitive length spectrum is multiplicity free.

 Now Theorem \ref{noAP-G-delta-dense} tells us that, for negatively curved metrics, the property of having arithmetic progressions in the primitive length spectrum is quite rare.
 There are two different ways to interpret this result: